Recurring Billing Requirements

 March 2022 Updates

-- Payment receipt after each successful billing
+- Payment receipt after each successful billing.

-- Cancellation instructions on every communication
+- Cancellation instructions on every communication.

 September 2022 Updates

-- Billing reminders required for plans with 180+ day intervals (7-30 days advance)
+- Billing reminders on plans with 180+ day intervals, 7-30 days ahead.

-- Negative option reminder before trial-to-paid conversion (7+ days)
+- Negative option reminder before trial-to-paid conversion, 7+ days.

-- Enhanced consent requirements
+- Enhanced consent requirements.

 Cancellation

-- Online signup = online cancel required
+- Online signup = online cancel required.

 Federal Requirements